perslev/U-Sleep-API-Python-Bindings/README.md

 At the time of writing the obtained token is valid for 12 hours.
 Once expired, a new token must be generated following the above procedure.

-Keep your token(s) private as they represent your identity to the server and allows others to authenticate on yout behalf.
+Keep your token(s) private as they represent your identity to the server and allows others to authenticate on your behalf.

 ## Python Bindings Example